RIPE-NCC/ripe-atlas-sagan/docs/types.rst

-protocol               str       One of ``ICMP``, ``TCP``, ``UDP`` hops                   list      A list of :ref:`traceroute-hop` objects total_hops             int       The total number of hops last_rtt               float     The RTT from the last successful hop target_responded       bool      Set to ``True`` if the target actually responded
+protocol               str       One of ``ICMP``, ``TCP``, ``UDP`` hops                   list      A list of :ref:`traceroute-hop` objects total_hops             int       The total number of hops ip_path                list      A list of dicts containing the IPs at each hop.
+This is just for convenience as all of these values are accessible via the :ref:`traceroute-hop` and :ref:`traceroute-packet` objects. last_rtt               float     The RTT from the last successful hop target_responded       bool      Set to ``True`` if the target actually responded
 =====================  ========  ===================================================================================